Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     The report contains two parts: **Summary and Actions**.

-    Cluster Summary for **exa03-Cluster-c12** shows that, after adjusting the CPUs based on the recommended values, the impacted hours have been reduced.
+    Cluster Summary for **exa03-Cluster-c12** shows that, after reducing the CPUs based on the recommended values, the impacted hours have been reduced.

     However, the database workloads are still running above their guaranteed limits, meaning they may continue to compete for additional CPU resources.
 As a result, the status under recommendation shows as **FAIL**.